aptos-foundation/AIPs/TEMPLATE.md

 ### Goals

 - What are the goals and what is in scope?
-Any KPI’s/metrics?
+Any KPIs/metrics?
-- What is the business impact and value of this solution (immediate and long term future)?
+- What is the network and ecosystem impact and value of this solution (immediate and long term future)?

 ### Non-Goals